djdanks/DeSurv/README.md

-Welcome to the repository for "Derivative-Based Neural Modelling of Cumulative Distribution Functions for Survival Analysis".
+Welcome to the repository for "Derivative-Based Neural Modelling of Cumulative Distribution Functions for Survival Analysis", to appear at AISTATS 2022.

 ## Getting started